-Fun fact: When screenwriter Ernest Lehman won an Oscar for Who’s Afraid of Virginia Woolf?
+Fun fact: When screenwriter Ernest Lehman earned an Oscar nomination for Who’s Afraid of Virginia Woolf?
 (1966), which was adapted from Edward Albee’s play of the same name, Albee was not amused.
-He lamented that Lehman won the award for “typing” because the film incorporated so much text from the play.
+He lamented that all Lehman did was “typing” because the film incorporated so much text from the play.
 Perhaps that’s why Albee wrote the screenplays for the next two film adaptations of his own work, both of which were basically direct transpositions from stage to screen.
 Following the made-for-TV Zoo Story (1964), Albee helped bring his Pulitzer Prize-winning drama A Delicate Balance to movie theaters.
 Produced for the American Film Theatre and starring the venerable Katharine Hepburn, A Delicate Balance offers more suburban angst in the mode of Virginia Woolf.
 From start to finish, the movie is filled with sophisticated people unleashing fusillades of extravagant language to attack each other’s psyches.
 And while A Delicate Balance lacks the wow factor that Virginia Woolf achieved onscreen, it’s still a ferocious rumination on the anxieties of people whose luxurious lifestyles allow them to wallow in their entitled misery.

 Director Tony Richardson films the piece simply, letting his camera roam through the interiors of a grand house but often simply locking the camera down while masterful actors burn through lengthy exchanges and monologues.
 Albee’s verbal style is deliberately literary here, for even though he uses false starts and incomplete sentences to great effect, most of the play comprises perfectly crafted grammar tinged with sad poetry.
 As the character Claire remarks at one point, “We submerge our truths and have our sunsets on troubled waters.”
 Not exactly casual chit-chat.